Nye Democrats hit road with ‘spooky’ bus tour fundraiser

 It includes stops to graveyards and other haunted areas in Amargosa, Beatty and Tonopah.

-The Nye County Democratic Central Committee is gearing up for Fundraising in the Graveyard and history buffs as well as those interested in all things otherworldly will want to mark their calendars to make sure they don’t miss out on this spine-tinglingly good time.

-“Step back in time where the miners and frontiersmen once roamed.
-Who were the people of Nevada who walked our spaces hundreds of years ago?
-Join us as we take a trip to Tonopah’s historic graveyard,” a press release from the Nye County Dems announced.
-“A Halloween fundraiser for Democrats and folks who enjoy the spooky things in life!”
+The Nye County Democratic Central Committee is sponsoring a bus tour with stops at graveyards and haunted sites in Nye County.
+It’s a Halloween fundraiser for “Democrats and folks who enjoy the spooky things in life,” according to the Nye County Dems.

-Fundraising in the Graveyard will be an all-day affair, starting in the morning with a bus ride from Pahrump to the Tonopah community, with stops in Amargosa and Beatty.
+Fundraising in the Graveyard will be an all-day affair.
+The bus departs Saturday morning, Oct.
+28 from Pahrump and will have stopovers in Amargosa and Beatty before arriving in Tonopah.

+Along the way, there will be plenty of entertaining trivia and games to play, with prizes to be awarded.

-The highlight of the event, however, will be the fiendishly fun nighttime activity of touring the historic Tonopah Cemetery, which will give attendees the opportunity to try their hand at communing with the dead with the assistance of an expert in the field.
+The highlight of the event, however, will be the fiendishly fun nighttime activity of touring the historic Tonopah Cemetery, which will give attendees the opportunity to try their hand at communing with the dead with the assistance of a paranormal investigator.

-“Guests could be a paranormal investigator alongside the Desert Spirit Seekers, led by world-famous paranormal investigator Charissa and her team,” the press release reads.
-“According to Charissa, guests will, ‘be able to walk with members of the team around the cemetery trying to connect with spirits that may be up for conversation.
-We will have our paranormal equipment there that you can learn about and use yourself.
-Cameras will be up so you can sit behind the DVR station and may be able to see an apparition on screen in real time’,” the press release details.

-The Nye County Dems’ ultimate goal is to allow adults the chance to escape reality for a while and immerse themselves in the Halloween spirit while simultaneously raising money that will then be used to fund the group’s activities throughout the 2024 election cycle.
+The Nye County Dems hope to celebrate Halloween and money to fund the group’s activities throughout the 2024 election cycle.

 Attendees must be at least 18 years of age and those planning to attend are reminded to wear closed-toed shoes and ensure they have a flashlight with them.